omise/bluepine/README.md

 }
 ```

-If there's no errors, `#value` will contain normalized data.
+If there are no errors, `#value` will contain normalized data.

 ```ruby
 # Result.value =>